 Any other tax deductions many don't know about?

 Also – be sure to check with your tax professional to verify if you qualify for the proceeding.
-Some only go into affect after you’ve met certain requirements or are itemizing deductions.
+Some only go into effect after you've met certain requirements or are itemizing deductions.